fosskers/aura/DESIGN.md

 #### PKGBUILD/Additional Build-file Editing
 - Support for `customizepkg` is dropped, as AUR 3.0 provides dependency information via its API.
-- Support for `--hotedit` dropped.
-As dependency checking is done through the API and not the PKGBUILDs, editing PKGBUILDs could cause a discrepancy between `aura` and `makepkg`.
-If you need fine-grained control over how the package is being built, building it manually with `makepkg` is recommended.
-If you're trying to fix a broken package, please contact the maintainer.
+- Users can edit included `.install` files and the **behaviour** of PKGBUILDs with `--edit`.
+This is done after dependency checks have been made via the data from the AUR API.
+Users are urged _not_ to edit dependencies at this point, as only `makepkg`, not Aura, will know about the changes.
+..* If you do want to build a package with different dependencies, consider
+    whether there is value in creating your own forked package for the AUR (named `foo-legacy`, etc.).
+Others may benefit from your effort.
+..* If you are trying to fix a broken package, rather than circumventing the
+    problem by building manually with `makepkg`, please contact the maintainer.

 ### Haskell Requirements
 #### Strings